vemonet/nanopub-website/src/pages/sessions.md

 Speaker:

-- [Tobias Kuhn](https://tkuhn.org) on "Under the Hood of Nanopublications and their Ecosystem: A Technical Hands-on Introduction to Nanopublications and the Related Services" (Technical tutorial)
+- [Tobias Kuhn](https://tkuhn.org) on "Under the Hood of Nanopublications and their Ecosystem: A Technical Hands-on Introduction to Nanopublications and the Related Services" (technical tutorial)

 This special session requires registration.
 Just send an email to [Tobias](mailto:tobias@knowledgepixels.com) before 15 January if you'd like to participate.